dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 Any Operon method invoked via HTTP request can access the raw request from its `context.request` field.

-If a function has arguments other than its context, Operon attempts to automatically parse them from the HTTP request.
+When a function has arguments other than its context (e.g., `name: String` in the snippet above), Operon automatically attempts to parse them from the HTTP request.
 Arguments can be parsed from three places:

-1. From a URL query string parameter with the same name (by default, only for `GET`).
-2. From an HTTP body field with the same name (by default, only for `POST`).
-3. From an URL path parameter, if one is specified in the decorated URL.
+1. From an URL path parameter, if one is specified in the decorated URL.
+2. For GET requests, from a URL query string parameter.
+3. For POST requests, from an HTTP body field.

+In all cases, the parameter name must match the function argument name.
+In the snippet above, `/clear/:name` must match `name: String`.
 Input parsing can be configured using the [`@ArgSource`](../api-reference/decorators#argsource) parameter decorator.

 By default, Operon automatically validates parsed inputs, throwing an error if a function is missing required inputs or if the input received is of a different type than specified in the method signature.